jmeas/us-federal-tax-withholding.js/README.md

 Whether or not you are married.

+##### 'exemptions'
+Type: `number`
+Default: `0`

+The number of exemptions you claimed.
+This is reported on each pay stub.

 ##### 'payroll'
 Type: `String`
 Default: `biweekly`

 The type of payroll that you are on.
+There are six types, based on the frequency of pay.